EthanTreg/PyTorch-Network-Loader/README.md

 #### Layer Compatibilities

-`reshape` layers are required for adding or removing the channels dimension, C, for compatibilities with linear layers, which require input $N\times L$, where N is the batch size and L is the length of the input.
+Linear layers can take inputs of either $N\times L$ or $N\times C\times L$, where N is the batch size, C is the channels and L is the length of the input.
 Other layers, such as recurrent, require the dimension C and 1D data, so their inputs must have shape $N\times C\times L$.
 Some layers, such as convolutional, require dimension C, but can take either 1D (with argument `2d` = False) or 2D data (with argument `2d` = True), so the inputs would have shape
 $N\times C\times L$ or $N\times C\times H\times W$, respectively, where H is the height and W is the width.

-To add a channels dimension, use the layer `squeeze` with the parameters `squeeze` = False and `dim` = 1.
-To remove the channels dimension if there is only one channel, use the layer `squeeze` with the parameters `squeeze` = True and `dim` = 1, otherwise, use `reshape` with `output` containing one -1 to merge the two dimensions (i.e. [-1] for 1D data).
+The `reshape` layer can be used to change the shape of the inputs for compatibility between the layers.

 #### Layer Types